Types of Adjectives

 Post-positive Adjectives

-A postpositive adjective (also called postnominal adjective) is an adjective that occurs immediately after the noun or pronoun that it modifies.
+A postpositive adjective (also called postnominal adjective) is an adjective that appears immediately after the noun or pronoun it modifies.
+For example:

 We need someone powerful.